 Step 4 for the perfect SelfieNew

 A normal Selfie is too boring for you?
 Then try out detail shots.
 Whether the feet in the white beach sand or the follow me to pose – such recordings spice up your instagra profile and are real like guarantors!

 You are now ready for the perfect selfie – another tip for triggering the front camera: you can trigger the camera more easily using the volume button on your mobile phone or the voice control and save yourself wild contortions with your free hand.

-Step 5 for the perfect Selfie machining and filter
+Step 5 for the perfect Selfie machining

 Hardly any photo nowadays gets into the social media without a filter.
 In the post-processing you can still get some out of your picture.